English Spanish

 ESSENTIAL JOB FUNCTIONS

-• Work weekends and holiday rotations as assigned.
+• Works weekends and holidays as required.

 • Performs other related duties as assigned.